 Instead, you need to mention something from your background or interests that NOT everyone else can just look up online and regurgitate in interviews.

 We’re going to look at 2 ways you can do this: the “Big Picture” method and the “Slice of Life” method.

-With this one, you talk about how you started out on another path but shifted your interest to finance over time.
+With The Big Picture Method, you answer the Why Investment Banking question by talking about how you started out on another path but shifted your interest to finance over time.

 This one works best if you’re:

 - A Career Changer (at any level).